breatheco-de/content/src/content/how-to/what-does-double-equal-sign-mean-in-python.md

+---
-# What does a double equal sign mean in Python?
+title: "What does a double equal sign mean in Python?"
+subtitle: "Learn the meaning of the double equal sign in Python.
+Explore how it works for equality comparison and make your code more powerful."
+tags: ["python"]

+---

 In Python, the double equal sign `==` is a relevant operator that is used to compare two variables or values and  determine whether they are equal or not.
 We will explore the  utility of this operator in Python and  how can be used in different situations.
+We prepared an article as an [Intro to Python](https://4geeks.com/lesson/intro-to-python) that we recommend to check before reading the following piece of content.
 Let’s start with a quick example so we can understand its functionality.

 Let’s suppose that we have 2 variables called `a` and `b` with the following values assigned to: